 Yes, yes, I swear!
-It's exhausting to walk up and down this beach.
-From the losmen (small hotel) to the dive-shop (dive shop), then the dive-shop to the restaurant, the restaurant to the bar, then the bar to the losmen ...
-Crevant, I tell you!
+It is exhausting to walk up and down this beach.
+From the losmen (small hotel) to the dive-shop (diving center), then from the dive-shop to the restaurant, from the restaurant to the bar, then from the bar to the losmen...
+Exhausting, I tell you!

 Jungut Batu Beach

-The sand is all soft, it sinks in every step, with the impression of putting an infinite time forward.
+The sand is very soft, we sink in it at each step, with the impression to put an infinite time to advance.